 - What is the difference between a Confidentiality Agreement and a Non-Disclosure Agreement (NDA)?

-- What is the difference between a Confidentiality Agreement and a Non-Compete Agreement?
+- What is the difference between a Confidentiality and Non-Compete Agreement?

-- What is a Mutual or Reciprocal Confidentiality Agreement?
+- What is a Mutual or Reciprocal Confidentiality Contract?

 - Why use a Confidentiality Agreement?

-- What are the risks of not using a Confidentiality Agreement?
+- What are the risks of not having a confidentiality arrangement in place?

 - When should I use a Confidentiality Agreement?